Should you write a book?

 Well, what if you were the person who wrote the book on how to solve that problem?
 Then you’re going to get all those people coming to you.

-That’s how it works—having a book brings people to you.
+That’s how it works—a book brings people to you.

 It lets them know exactly who you are and shows them how you can help them.
 It’s the best marketing tool you could ever use, not just to build your brand, but to attract clients.

-Lemme give you a personal example: when we started our company, Scribe, we realized we had a rocket ship that we didn’t know how to fly.
+Lemme give you a personal example: when we started this company, we realized we had a rocket ship that we didn’t know how to fly.
 We needed to learn how to scale our company.

 What did I do?
 I went to Amazon to read books on the subject.

 Turns out, there are not a lot of great books out there about how to professionally manage and scale a fast-growing company.
-The best I could find was written by Cameron Herold (it’s called Double Double, and he has two more called Meetings Suck and Vivid Vision).
+The best I could find was written by Cameron Herold (it’s called Double Double, and his next books were Meetings Suck and Vivid Vision).

 I read the book and thought, “This is genius.
-But I need more.
-I need this guy to coach me directly.“
+But I need this guy to coach me directly.”

-I reached out to Cameron, and he now advises our company (and owns a piece of it).
+I reached out to Cameron, and he now advises our company.
 That’s how valuable he’s been.

-It all came about because he had a really good book that led me to him.
+And all because he had a really good book that led me to him.
 There are probably five hundred other people out there who could have taught me the same things, but Cameron is the only one that had a great book that I could read and use to determine that he was the guy to teach me.

 I never would have listened to a sales pitch or paid attention to an ad.
 I had to see proof, and his book was it.
 It caused me to come to him.